mpolden/emacs.d/README.md

 * Don't take on too many responsibilities.
 I.e. I have tried and failed to use Emacs for email and RSS.

+## Language Server Protocol

+The `Makefile` contains targets for installing servers that implement the Language Server Protocol (LSP).

+Once installed, `eglot` should detect and use the servers automatically.

 ## Version compatibility

 Lowest supported Emacs version is the one found in [Debian